 The Court Clinician quickly learned some vital history.
 Grace had previously been hospitalized for similar self-harming behavior.
 As a young child, she had been sexually abused and now carries diagnoses of Post-Traumatic Stress Disorder and Bipolar Disorder.
 In the past, the family received services from the Department of Children and Families (DCF) and the local Community Service Agency through the Children’s Behavioral Health Initiative (CBHI).
 Both agencies closed the case because things were “going well” and Grace was compliant.
 But recently, Grace had taken a turn for the worse.
 Her mother had been unsuccessful in her attempts to inform professionals of her daughter’s deteriorating behavior.

-Because Grace was so unstable at Court, the Juvenile Court Clinician arranged to have her hospitalized.
-The Court postponed her arraignment and requested that the Juvenile Court Clinician remain involved to help the family access services.
-The Clinician advocated for Grace’s mother and helped her file for services with the Department of Mental Health.
+At the Judge’s order, the Juvenile Court Clinic evaluated Grace and facilitated transportation to the local Emergency Department where further evaluation resulted in her psychiatric hospitalization.
+The Juvenile Court Clinician advocated for Grace’s mother and helped her file for services with the Department of Mental Health.
 The Clinician also collaborated with the hospital social worker, Grace’s attorney, and her family on an appropriate discharge plan.

 The emergency intervention worked!
 By the time Grace came back to Court, she was doing much better—she was back on her medications and engaged in treatment.
 The Department of Mental Health was involved and Grace and her family were connected with services in their community.
 The family appreciated the Juvenile Court Clinic’s responsiveness to their needs and felt so relieved that Grace was back on track.